Alextopher/serotonin/description.md

 | 3 * 7       | 3 * 7 = 21 | multiplication
 | 21          | done

 One way we can get into trouble with algebra is precedence.
-There is an agreed upon order where we must prefer some rewrite rules over others.
+There is an agreed-upon order where we must prefer some rules over others.
 For example, rules that apply multiplication must be done before addition, and terms inside parentheses should be simplified first.
-In school I was taught mnemonics to remember this order. **P**lease **E**xcuse **M**y **D**ear **A**unt **S**ally, parentheses - exponents - multiplication - division - addition - subtraction.
+In school, I was taught mnemonics to remember this order. **P**lease **E**xcuse **M**y **D**ear **A**unt **S**ally, parentheses - exponents - multiplication - division - addition - subtraction.
 Anyone who has learned algebra, or who has tried to write a compiler, knows precedence is tricky.
-It would be nice if we could remove almost all precedence rules while still being able to unambiously simplify expression.
+It would be nice if we could remove almost all precedence rules while still being able to unambiguously simplify an expression.

 ## Postfix notation

-Rather than inserting our operators between the operands we can make things simplier by putting the operators _after_ the operands.
-For example, our expression can be rewriten as:
+Rather than inserting our operators between the operands we can make things simpler by putting the operators _after_ the operands.
+For example, our expression can be rewritten as:

 ```
 3 5 2 + *
 ```

 This is a series of stack functions.
-Which is to say each function takes as input a stack, and return a stack.
-For example, `3` is a function that takes a stack `S` and returns `S 3`, or using a using a stack effect diagram we say `3` is this function:
+Which is to say each function takes as input a stack and returns a stack.
+For example, `3` is a function that takes a stack `S` and returns `S 3`, or using a stack effect diagram we say `3` is this function:

 ```
 -- 3
 ```

-Where the left hand side of the `--` are the elements _poped_ from the stack and the right hand side are the elements _pushed_ to the stack.
-You could think of this as the left has operands and the right has results.
-So addition could be `a b -- a+b`, where it takes 2 elements off that stack, the two terms, and it retuns the sum.
+Where the left-hand side of the `--` are the elements _poped_ from the stack and the right-hand side are the elements _pushed_ to the stack.
+You could think of this as the left having operands and the right having results.
+So addition could be `a b -- a+b`, where it takes 2 elements off that stack, the two terms, and it returns the sum.

-To simplify this expression we only need to repeatly execution each instruction.
+To simplify this expression we only need to repeatedly execution each instruction.

 | stack | instructions | next function |
 |-------|--------------|------|